 The property section of a standard BOP policy covers the following types of property:

 - Buildings located at premises described in the declarations, including machinery and equipment that is permanently installed

 - Business personal property located in covered buildings

-- Tenants improvements and betterments
+- Tenant improvements

 - Property that belongs to other people (for instance, if you rent)

-- Building glass owned by you or in your custody if you are a tenant
+- Building glass owned by you (or in your custody if you are a tenant)

 A BOP covers loss or damage by any peril that is not specifically listed in the exclusions section of the policy.